 How long does a portrait take?

 Ideally, we love to spend at least 15 minutes with each client.
 Capturing a portrait that you’ll be proud of is very different experience from having your photo taken at school.
 Besides discussing any personal requests with the client (do they have a favourite side?), we fine-tune the lighting and work through different poses / expressions that flatter each individual.
 We then review the images with the client to see which poses / expressions they like best.

 We firmly believe that the most important element to a successful portrait is the connection between the subject and the photographer.
 Making the client feel at ease, natural and relaxed can sometimes take a little time.

-However, if your company schedule doesn’t have the luxury of 15 mins per person, we can (and have) produced amazing company portraits with just 5 minutes per person.
+However, if your company schedule doesn’t have the luxury of 15 mins per person, we can (and have) produced amazing company portraits with just 5 minutes per person with our Mobile Portrait Studio.
 Here are some examples:

 Make a photoshoot schedule and (try to) stick to it

 What time of day is best for your company to do the photoshoot?
 For example, if mornings are a busy time it might be best not to interrupt people then.
 Consider holding some of the the shoot out of normal working hours, or at least be aware of important staff member’s schedules before you assign them a time slot.

 Now comes the hard point – coordinating everyone’s busy schedules.
 Send out scheduled slots to everyone who’s going to be photographed.
 Follow up with reminder mails a week before, and then a couple of days before.
 Include any special information in the reminders, like location and clothing recommendations.
 For our top tips on what to wear for your photoshoot, click here.